pachyderm/pachyderm/doc/docs/master/examples/examples.md

         !!!
 Highlights
             - **Provenance** - The traceability of the model artifact's lineage all the way to the data provides the ability to do post-analysis on models performing poorly.
             - **Automation** -  A new deployment in production is triggered when new model artifacts are exposed to Pachyderm's [S3 getaway](https://docs.pachyderm.com/latest/reference/s3gateway_api/){target=_blank}.

-- Pachyderm - Label Studio

-    We have integrated Pachyderm's versioned data backend with [Label Studio](https://labelstud.io/){target=_blank}
-    to support versioning datasets and tracking the data lineage of pipelines built off the versioned datasets: https://github.com/pachyderm/examples/tree/master/label-studio
-###  Spout
-This is a simple example of using the new implementation of Pachyderm's spouts with RabbitMQ to process messages and write them to files.
-This spout reads messages from a single configurable RabbitMQ queue.
-Please take a look; there is a little more to it, including a fault tolerance mechanism: https://github.com/pachyderm/pachyderm/tree/master/examples/spouts/go-rabbitmq-spout